METHODS-Group/ProximalGalerkin/README.md

 Please cite the aforementioned manuscript if using the code in this repository.

-# Table of Examples
+# Table of Examples and Figures

-The following table associates each implementation to the figures in the paper.
+The following table associates each implementation to the examples and figures in the paper.
 Further information to run the codes is provided below.

 | Figure |                                        File: examples/                                        |     Backend      | Instructions                     |
 | :----: | :-------------------------------------------------------------------------------------------: | :--------------: | -------------------------------- |